fiskaltrust/rollout-doc/middleware/README.md

 #### Script to check the firewall permissions

 You can download our PowerShell script to check the firewall permissions [here](images/fw-script.zip).
 Unzip the zip-file and navigate with a PowerShell window to the directory where you unzipped it.
+You need to run the PowerShell window as an administrator.

+If not already done, please set the execution policy to RemoteSigned:

+`Set-ExecutionPolicy RemoteSigned`

 To run the PowerShell script with `.\CheckFirewall.ps1` specify on startup the associated csv file (includes the URLs described above) depending on the TSE you are using:

 **No cloud TSE is used:**